omniaintranet/OmniaDocsG2/using-newsletters/newsletter-implementation/index.rst

 .. image:: newsletter-archive-button-style-1-new-frame.png

-The Page rollup block has the following settings for Query:
+The page rollup block has the following settings for Query:

 .. image:: newsletter-archive-page-query-new.png